-The mark of the Postmodern condition of knowledge is a move away from the authority of universal science toward narratives of local knowledge.4
+- The mark of the Postmodern condition of knowledge is a move away from the authority of universal science toward narratives of local knowledge.4

-Postmodernists reject the notion of universal rationality; reason is always situated within particular narratives, traditions, institutions, and practices.
+- Postmodernists reject the notion of universal rationality; reason is always situated within particular narratives, traditions, institutions, and practices.

-Postmodernists reject unifying, totalizing, universal schemes in favor of new emphases on difference, plurality, fragmentation, and complexity.
+- Postmodernists reject unifying, totalizing, universal schemes in favor of new emphases on difference, plurality, fragmentation, and complexity.

-Postmodernists reject the notion that the person is an autonomous individual with a rational consciousness that transcends his or her particular place in culture, language, history, and gendered body.
+- Postmodernists reject the notion that the person is an autonomous individual with a rational consciousness that transcends his or her particular place in culture, language, history, and gendered body.

-Postmodernists agree with Nietzsche that “God” (that is to say, the supreme being of classical theism) has become unbelievable, as have the autonomous self and the meaning of history.
+- Postmodernists agree with Nietzsche that “God” (that is to say, the supreme being of classical theism) has become unbelievable, as have the autonomous self and the meaning of history.

+- What we know about things is linguistically, culturally, and socially constructed.
 Language stands for the socially constructed order within which we think and move and have our being.5

 ed), David Noebel, Summit Press, 2006.
 Compliments of John Stonestreet, David Noebel, and the Christian Worldview Ministry